Bengie Molina: 2008

 In 2008 and 2009, Molina served as the Giants' cleanup hitter.
-On April 8, 2008, Molina hit two home runs, including a walkoff one against Cla Meredith in the 11th inning of a 3–2 win over the San Diego Padres.
+On April 8, 2008, Molina hit two home runs, including a walk-off one against Cla Meredith in the 11th inning of a 3–2 win over the San Diego Padres.
 He had a 10-game hitting streak from May 17 to 28, winning the NL Player of the Week Award for May 19 through 25 after batting .652 with six doubles, a home run, and nine RBI.
 On June 2, he had his 1,000th hit in a 10–2 victory over the Mets.
 He batted .333 through June 9, then hit only .200 over his next 34 games through July 26, dropping his batting average to .282.
 During that stretch, however, he hit two home runs on July 22 in a 6–3 win over the Washington Nationals.
 He had a game-ending sacrifice fly on August 20 in a 6–5 win over the Florida Marlins.

 Molina received the Willie Mac Award for the second year in a row on September 26.
 During the game that night against the Dodgers, he became the first player in MLB history to hit a home run and not get credit for a run scored.
 In the sixth inning, he hit a ball off the right field wall at AT&T Park.
 The umpire said the ball was in fair play, and Molina wound up at first base.
 Emmanuel Burriss immediately ran out to first base to pinch run for him, as Giants manager Bruce Bochy discussed the matter with the umpires.
 After examining instant replay, the umpires ruled the hit a home run but refused Bochy the opportunity to reinsert Molina into the game, meaning Burriss was credited with the run.
 San Francisco continued the game under protest but won 6–5 in the 10th inning.
 In a career-high 145 games and 530 at bats, Molina batted .292 with 16 home runs and a career-high 95 RBI.
 He led the major leagues with 11 sacrifice flies.
 Defensively, he had a .995 fielding percentage and threw out 35% of attempted base stealers.